hapax/hapax.github.io/assets/teaching.md

 without use, without beauty: a scrubland.
 What should be a voyage of discovery and empowerment, a journey into the mathematical world, is a joyless plod for most students.
-I know because that was my experience of high school maths.
+I know because that was my experience in high school.
-It bored me senseless.
+Maths bored me senseless.
-I scraped by with passes, but I didn't understand or care about it.

 Let me give you a snapshot of the scrubland.
 Here are some exercises from a popular Australian textbook for the